 How to make this Flavorful Pot Roast Recipe

 Dry brine the roast.
 Use paper towels to pat the roast dry.
-If needed, remove any thick layers of fat on the outside or in the middle - there is usually a large clumps of fat in the middle of a chuck roast.
+If needed, remove any thick layers of fat on the outside or in the middle - there is usually a large clump of fat in the middle of a chuck roast.
 Roll and tie the roast with kitchen twine if it has already not been prepared this way, by the butcher - tying the pot roast helps it stay in one piece.
 Rub the roast liberally, with salt and pepper.
 Refrigerate the brined roast for a full 24 hours.
 This step makes the roast more tender and better seasoning.

 Preheat oven to 350°F. The secret to a good pot roast is cooking at low heat for as long as possible.
 This allows the meat's enzymes to act as natural tenderizers, breaking down the tough connective tissue.

 Brown the roast.
-Heat the olive oil in a dutch oven on medium heat until hot.
+Heat the olive oil in a Dutch oven on medium high heat until hot.
 Brown the roast on all sides evenly - about 3-4 minutes on each side for about 10-15 minutes, taking care not to burn the fond (brown bits that develop at the bottom of the pan).
 Tip: The roast is ready to turn when it releases easily from the pan and does not stick.
 I find that using a splatter guard during this stage is enormously helpful.
 Transfer the roast to a cutting board or plate.

 Brown the tomato paste.
 Add the flour and tomato paste.
 Sauté until the tomato paste is browned - browned tomato paste adds incredible meaty flavor to the sauce.

 Deglaze the pan.
 Add the red wine and deglaze the pan by stirring the pan, scraping across the bottom of the pot to pick up all the browned bits.
 Simmer until at least a third of the liquid has evaporated.
-The sauce should look syrupy and lightly coat a spoon.
+The sauce should look syrupy and lightly coat a dipped spoon.

-Transfer the roast and any released juices into the dutch oven.
+Transfer the roast and any released juices into the Dutch oven.
 Add the remaining broth ingredients and bring to a simmer.

 First Roast.
 Cover the pot with a lid and transfer to the middle rack of the preheated oven.
 Roast for 2 ½ hours.